Hello and Welcome

 I started working via the telephone and online to maintain my London practice and opened an In Person practice to English speakers in Paris before moving away again in 2015.
 It sounds disjointed but throughout that time I have been able to maintain a practice and provide continuity to clients, making space and time for training and learning, especially around how to make online therapy as professional and meaningful as possible.

 In 2018, I joined The Integrated Practice at 127 Harley Street with an amazing group of colleagues who share an integrative mind-body-emotion understanding of distress.
-I moved my hybrid practice completely online again due to the pandemic and am firmly rooted in online practice for the foreseeable future!
+We remain connected while my hybrid practice moved back online.

-Aside from my practice, I host a support community for therapists and provide workshops, courses and coaching to therapists in private practice.
+Aside from my practice, I host online communities for therapists and provide workshops, courses and coaching to therapists in private practice.

-And outside of my professional pursuits, I love music, animals and parks… I avidly scribble in recycled notebooks and take hundreds of pictures of the Thames at sunset.
-I am a vegan, feminist, dedicated Thermobexta fan and completely unrelated but in case it is important to you, I’m happy to share that I am Covid vaxxed.
+And outside of my professional projects, I love music, animals and parks… I avidly scribble in recycled notebooks and take endless photos of flowers or the Thames at sunset when I'm in London.
+I am a vegan, feminist, London Underground enthusiast and I'm proof that it is possible to be both a cat and dog person.

 My Invitation to You...